5 Signs You Need to Replace Your Scales

 When a scale is properly maintained and protected, it can last for a very long time.
 It can deliver accurate measurements and resolution, and the indicator will consistently show a stable weight reading, even after heavy use.
 Eventually, however, you’ll need to replace your scales.

 You can get years of productivity and reliability out of your scale, but how would you know if your scale isn’t working correctly?
+In this article, we will uncover the five critical warning signs that indicate your scale might be due for a replacement.
+Understanding these signs can save your operations from costly inaccuracies and inefficiencies.

 What To Look For in a Broken Scale

 Specific signs depend on whether you’re working with mechanical or digital scales.
-Mechanical and digital scales differ; not only in how they display weight, but also in how they measure it – electronically or with machine components.
+Mechanical and digital scales differ; not only in how they display weight but also in how they measure it – electronically or with machine components.
 So, while not all mechanical scales use springs, all mechanical scales do measure weight using mechanical components.

 If you’re concerned that your scale needs to be replaced, you should monitor its performance for signs that your scale is no longer working properly.

-1. Inconsistent Scale Readings:
+1. Inconsistent Readings

 You should see the scale register the same weight each time, then return to the “000” display when the object is removed.
-If the scale registers anything other than 10 pounds, or doesn’t return to zero, this may mean it’s having mechanical problems or load cell problems.
+If the scale registers anything other than 10 pounds or doesn’t return to zero, this may mean it’s having mechanical problems or load cell problems.

 In this case, your scale needs to be calibrated or replaced.
 Many digital scales have a calibration mechanism that may need to be reset, so check for that as well.

-3. Inaccurate Readings Between Scales:
+2. Inaccurate Readings Between Scales

 This is not dependable when precision is required.
 It may indicate that there is an electronic malfunction within the digital indicator.